-Mirror Adjustment.
-Mirror adjustment should be checked prior to the start of any trip and can only be checked accurately when the trailer(s) are straight.
+Mirror adjustment should be checked prior to the start of any trip and can only be checked accurately when trailers are straight.
 You should check and adjust each mirror to show some part of the vehicle.
 This will give you a reference point for judging the position of the other images.